JElchison/chromecast-remote-for-children/README.md

 ...where:
 * `input_dev` is the device you want to collect keystrokes from.
 You can learn this from running `sudo evtest`.
 * `chromecast_dev` is the Chromecast you want to play videos on.
 You can learn this from running `avahi-discover`.
-The GUID you're looking for is all of the text before the `.local` suffix.
+The GUID you're looking for is all of the text before the `.local` suffix (including any dashes).

 ## Ideas for Future Work
 * Use numlock LED for status indicator